 Go time travelling and follow in the footsteps of Jamie and Claire on our Outlander tour from Edinburgh.

-Clava Cairns - Travel through winding back roads and discover a 4,000 year old cemetery.
+Clava Cairns - Travel through winding back roads and discover a 4,000-year-old cemetery.

 Doune Castle - One of the most filmed castles in Scotland.
-It stars as Castle Leoch in Outlander, and featured in Monty Python’s ‘Holy Grail’, and the pilot for Game of Thrones.
+It stars as Castle Leoch in Outlander, featured in Monty Python’s ‘Holy Grail’, and the pilot for Game of Thrones.